It's Not Unusual To Dislike Weekends When You're Lonely Or Have Mental Health Struggles

 - Like with the last bullet list, if staying occupied keeps your mind off your emotional issues, then try to find something to do on the weekends, like volunteering, taking a class, or starting a bigger project at home.

-- If you reasonably assume they'd be understanding, try telling your friends and loved ones about your mental health struggles, and how weekends are hard for you.
+- If you reasonably assume they'd be understanding, try telling some trusted people about your mental health struggles, and how weekends are hard for you.
 They may be accommodating, which will take some pressure off.
 For example, they may tell you it's okay if you're not a bundle of good cheer when you join them for lunch on Saturday, or that they'll come to you if you're not feeling up for a drive to their place.